deng-gdb/eurostat-gdp/README.md

 - The block **_resource "google_bigquery_dataset"_** defines all required information in order to create Google BigQuery dataset resource.
 The structure of this block you can find in the official documentation [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/bigquery_dataset).
 - The block **_resource "google_artifact_registry_repository"_** defines all required information in order to create Google Artifact registry for containers.
 The structure of this block you can find in the official documentation [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/artifact_registry_repository).

+### variables.tf

+This file contains the declarations for Terraform variables.
+It contains blocks also.
+Each block contains the name of the variable, the type, description and a default value for the variable if required.
+In this project the values for the variables were assigned through the defalt values in this file.
+Meanwhile, there are [other approaches](https://developer.hashicorp.com/terraform/language/values/variables) exist.

+- `variable "GCP_PROJECT_ID"`.
+The value for this variable is not specified.
+This value should be entered in the prompt field during the applying Terraform changes.
+- `variable "region"`.
+The value for this variable specified taking into account the GCP free tier requirements.
+- `variable "data_lake_bucket"`.
+The value for this variable specified the name of the Cloud Storage bucket that should be created.
+- `variable "raw_bq_dataset"`.
+The value for this variable specified the name of the BigQuery dataset that should be created.
+- `variable "registry_id"`.
+The value for this variable specified the name of the Artifact repository that should be created.

 ## Orchestration

 The Orchestration in the project implemented using the [Prefect](https://docs.prefect.io/latest/getting-started/quickstart/#quickstart) tool, actually [Prefect Cloud](https://docs.prefect.io/latest/cloud/) version of this tool.